BronwynMacDonald/TestRepo/docs/Integrated Status Assessments.md

 ## Algorithm-based Processes

 ### 3) Rapid status assessments
-The third approach to determining integrated statuses delivers on the escalating need for streamlined, rapid status assessments, and is described in detail [here](./WSP Rapid Status.md).
+The third approach to determining integrated statuses delivers on the escalating need for streamlined, rapid status assessments.
+The WSP Rapid Status approach approximates the expert decision-making processes used in more formal Integrated WSP Status assessments through use of an algorithm (computer-coded decision tree).

+We refer to algorithm-derived statuses as WSP Rapid Statuses to differentiate these from WSP Integrated Statuses determined through expert-driven workshops.

 - [More information on WSP Rapid Statuses](./WSP Rapid Status.md)